 Alongside alcohol shakes and tremors, physical symptoms of alcohol withdrawal include:

 Withdrawal symptoms vary from person to person, and can depend on factors such as how much you have been drinking and how quickly you stop or cut down.

 Alcohol withdrawal symptoms can vary widely.
 Delirium tremens is an extremely severe form of alcohol withdrawal, which can cause seizures and can occasionally be fatal.
-It is usually caused by reduction or complete withdrawal from alcohol, after a period of heavy drinking.
+It is usually caused by reducing or completely stopping alcohol intake, after a period of heavy drinking.
 This dangerous condition starts with insomnia, tremors and sometimes seizures.
-Following that, there is clouding of consciousness, disorientation and confusion, vivid hallucinations, and uncontrollable whole body tremors.
+Following that, your consciousness can feel clouded, you may be disorientated and confused, and you may have vivid hallucinations and uncontrollable alcohol tremors.
 It can develop very quickly, and a person with delirium tremens needs immediate medical care.

 Some people with alcohol withdrawal also develop psychosis, where they can suffer from paranoia, morbid jealousy or even chronic auditory hallucinations, requiring medical treatment.
 Chronic use of alcohol can also lead to serious memory problems, requiring medical treatment.

 Alcohol shakes can be an indication that delirium tremens may happen.
 It is always recommended that alcohol withdrawal takes place as part of a medically assisted withdrawal detoxification process, so that the right care and support can be provided when it is needed.